Armenian Soviet Socialist Republic: New Economic Policy

 Additionally, despite opposition from Miasnikian, the Soviet Kavbiuro granted majority-Armenian Nagorno-Karabakh to Soviet Azerbaijan in July 1921, as the Bolsheviks did not have direct control over the region at the time and were primarily concerned with restoring regional stability.
 In his speech at the First Congress of the Armenian Communist Party in January 1922, Miasnikian further divulged that "Baku had threatened to halt kerosene supplies to Armenia if Yerevan did not relinquish its claims to Mountainous Karabakh."

 Prior to his debilitating illness, Lenin encouraged the policy of korenizatsiya or "nativization" in the republics which essentially called for the different nationalities of the Soviet Union to "administer their republics", establishing native-language schools, newspapers, and theaters.
 In Armenia, the Soviet government directed all illiterate citizens up to the age of 50 to attend school and learn to read Armenian, which became the official language of the republic.
-Throughout the Soviet era, the number of Armenian-language newspapers (Sovetakan Hayastan), magazines (Garun), and journals (Sovetakan Grakanutyun, Patma-Banasirakan Handes) grew.
+The local government also implemented an orthography reform to facilitate the growth of literacy.
+Throughout the Soviet era, the number of Armenian-language newspapers (Sovetakan Hayastan), magazines (Garun), and journals (Sovetakan Grakanutyun, Patma-Banasirakan Handes) grew significantly.
 A Kurdish newspaper, Ria Taza (The New Path), was established in Armenia in 1930.

 The NEP period saw a cultural revival in Armenia.
 An institute for culture and history was created in 1921 at Ejmiatsin, and the Yerevan Opera Theatre and a dramatic theater in Yerevan were built and established in the 1920s and 1930s.
-Popular works in the fields of art and literature were produced by Martiros Saryan, Yeghishe Charents, Axel Bakunts, and Shushanik Kurghinian, all of whom adhered to the Soviet principle of creating works "national in form, socialist in content."
+Popular works in the fields of art and literature were produced by Martiros Saryan, Yeghishe Charents, Axel Bakunts, Avetik Isahakyan, and Shushanik Kurghinian, all of whom adhered to the Soviet dictum of creating works "national in form, socialist in content."
 Armenkino released the first Armenian feature film, Namus (Honor) in 1925 and the first Kurdish film, Zare, in 1926.
 Both were directed by Hamo Beknazarian, who would later direct the first Armenian sound film Pepo, released in 1935.

 The Armenian diaspora was divided about the new Soviet government in Yerevan.
-Supporters of the Dashnaksutiun continued to oppose the Bolsheviks and refused to support Soviet Armenia, while supporters of the Armenian General Benevolent Union (AGBU) were more positive about the newly-founded Soviet republic.
+Supporters of the Dashnaksutiun continued to oppose the Bolsheviks and refused to support Soviet Armenia.
+By contrast, supporters of the Armenian General Benevolent Union (AGBU) were more accepting of the newly founded Soviet republic.